ludocode/onramp/docs/virtual-machine.md

 Onramp uses a flat memory architecture in which instructions and data are stored in the same address space.
 All addresses are 32 bits, so the maximum amount of addressible memory is 4 GiB.

-The VM loads the initial program and maps it to an arbitrary address in memory.
+The VM loads a program and maps it to an arbitrary address in memory.
 The initial value of registers `rpp` and `rip` are the address of the start of the program, where bytecode execution begins.
 The address of the program must be aligned to a multiple of 4 (and cannot be 0.)

 The VM must also provide at least one free memory region to the program.
-Programs typically divide a free memory region into a [heap][wp-heap] and a [stack][wp-stack].
+Programs typically divide the free memory region into a [heap][wp-heap] and a [stack][wp-stack].
 The heap starts at the beginning of the memory region; the stack starts at the end and grows down.
 The start of the free memory region is therefore called the [heap start address](#heap-start-address) in the process info table, and the initial value of the stack pointer `rsp` is the end of the free memory region.
 The initial contents of the free memory region (and of all additional and allocated memory regions) are undefined.

 If the VM implements the [`alloc` syscall](#alloc), or if it provides [additional memory regions][p-mem], the free memory region can be as little as 256 bytes.
 The program will use the additional memory regions or request additional memory via `alloc`.
 If the VM provides neither, it must provide a large amount of memory (ideally as much memory as possible) up front in one contiguous block.

 The total amount of memory required depends on the program being run.
 4 MiB is sufficient for the initial bootstrap but many programs will require more.
 16 MiB is a reasonable default.
-(This needs to be updated later with requirements for bootstrapping and for compiling and running various programs.)
+(This will be updated later with requirements for bootstrapping and for compiling and running various programs.)

 (WARNING: The `alloc` syscall is not used yet.
 At least 4 MiB should be provided for the bootstrap.)